 - How to pack and label boxes correctly

-- How to recall records back to your office
+- How to retrieve records back to your office

-Note: You should be familiar with the General Records Schedule (GRS) and how to apply it to your records before taking this class.
-If you have not used the GRS, register for our Trash or Treasure workshop.
+Prerequisite: You should be familiar with the General Records Schedule (GRS) and how to apply it to your records before taking this class.
+To gain this prerequisite knowledge, complete the Introduction to Harvard’s Records Schedule training, via the Harvard Training Portal, prior to attending.

 Who should attend: All employees who want to effectively manage their email.